jeffreyyong/one_sentiment/README.md

 The application will have the following endpoints:

 - `GET /`: send `index.html`
-- `PUT /asr/:phone_number/:id`: call VAPI with the NCCO for the ASR scenario
+- `POST /asr`: call VAPI with the NCCO for the ASR scenario
 - `GET /result/:id`: send the current result for the `id`
 - `POST /callback`: to receive VAPI callbacks
 - `GET /ncco`: return the NCCO to trigger ASR